damageddolphin/readerboard/README.md

 Once the libraries have been installed, shut down the Raspberry Pi 4 and install the Adafruit RGB Matrix Bonnet.
 Now is a good time to ensure that the cables are connected correctly especially the polarity of the power.
 Plug in the 5V 10A power supply into the Adafruit RGB Matrix Bonnet and it will begin to boot up.

 Don't be alarmed if there are some random lights flashing on the RGB board.
+Sometimes random signals even from touching the backside of the GPIO pins will make some LEDs illuminate.

 # Time to test